 Spa staffs in Belize greatly appreciate a tip between 10% – 15%.
 The tip is usually given to the spa staff that provided you the service.
 If you have more than one staff providing you their service, you could split the amount among them.

 Although there is no set amount the most common, is about 10% – 15% of the price of the tour.
 I usually give it to the lead employee and tell them that is a thank you to all the staff.
 For diving, you can tip the dive masters directly. $5.00 or $10.00 BZD per oxygen tank is appropriate.

 10% – 15% is appreciated for helping you look gorgeous.
 Salons in Belize are often fully equipped.
-You can get your hair done, get a massage, and manicures and pedicures.
-The salon I go to even has acupuncture.
-If more that one person provides service you can tip them individually or I just hand it to the owner and say it is to split.
+You can get your hair done, get a massage, and have manicures and or pedicures.
+If more than one person provides service you can tip them individually.

 taco Tip #15

 Because this is a post about tipping, I would be remiss if I did not include one myself.
 Knowing my struggles in math, a friend taught me this handy tipping trick and I have been grateful for it every single time I tip.
 For a 2 digit total bill number, double the first digit to get a decent tip example: $68 BZ would get you $12 – about 17%.
 If it is 3 numbers then double the first two.
 Example: $153 would be $30.
 That comes out to about 19%.
 I know generally you do not tip on tax, but with such a low minimum wage and the high cost of living here, I often do.